 Feeling naughty?
 Dress up as the literal intepretation of Fifty Shades of Grey.

-What you need to do: Get paint chips in all shades of grey.
+What you need to do: Get paint chips in all shades of gray.
 Tack them all on to your outfit, and you're good to go!
 You may also want to consider wearing handcuffs.

 One-up your feline costume brethren with this cat burglar costume.
 Watch out for some hissy fits when they get a hold of your costume.